What is Blue Vervain?

 - Vulnerary: used in the healing of wounds

 Native Americans used blue vervain seeds for food, but the leaves were also used to prepare medicinal tea.
-This herbal tea was used for boosting liver health, provide relief from arthritis symptoms, helping to reduce fever, and treating certain digestive problems.
+This herbal tea was used for boosting liver health, providing relief from arthritis symptoms, helping to reduce fever, and treating certain digestive problems.

 One of the oldest and most reliable uses of blue vervain is as a diuretic.
 It can help eliminate not just toxins from the system, but excess water, salts and fat.
 Blue vervain helps protect the kidneys and liver by helping the body rid of dangerous substances and toxins that accumulate there, like in cases of a bladder infection.
-Since blue vervain is also a diaphoretic, it can help with the detoxification of toxins through perspiration.
-As a natural anti-parasitic, the herb can be used to removing or preventing the development of intestinal worms and parasites.
-You could call this a plant of all trades.

 In its tea form, blue vervain can be used to ease digestive disorders and gut health.
 It’s been a required remedy for common stomach problems, such as bloating, cramps and flatulence.
 Since it works as a natural solution for vomiting and diarrhea, the herb is also known to boost nutrient absorption, and can also serve its purpose as a good laxative.